mufeng-yu/mapping-agent/README.md

 # mapping-agent
-A Python tool that generates Demographics, Housing, and Employment reports for any US city.
+A python tool that help quickly generates demographics, housing, and employment reports for any US city.